LuisClaudioTeixeira/LuisClaudioTeixeira/README.md

 - ⚡ Fun fact: I love Pokemon and One Piece!
 - 🖥️ I love technology
 - 📍 Salvador - BA

+- Hello!
+My name is Luis, and I am passionate about data with experience in the field, particularly in Python.
+I have knowledge of several other programming languages and am always eager to expand my horizons.
+Currently, I'm exploring and learning more about data science and data engineering.
+I'm constantly seeking new challenges and opportunities to apply my knowledge and contribute to interesting projects.
 #

 ### Contacts:
 <br/>